Useurmind/FluxInTypescriptWithRx/docs/navigation_forms.md

     }
 ```

 When you click on the link the url will be changed to `<baseUrl>/tutorial`.
 If a site map node was defined for that url fragment it will be opened.
-The user can still navigate back as he is used to as the rfluxx uses the history of the browser to perform navigation.
+The user can still navigate back as he is used to as rfluxx uses the history of the browser to perform navigation.

 ## Communication based navigation